Hands with purple ribbon

 Overview

-Domestic Violence Awareness Month is an opportunity to highlight this important issue and show survivors that they are not alone.
-Whether you post social media graphics sharing the hotline number, or wear purple on October 20 for Wear Purple Day, this page is designed to share ways you can be an ally this October, and all year long.
+Domestic Violence Awareness Month is an opportunity to Start the Conversation about this important issue in all aspects of your life and show those impacted by domestic violence that they are not alone.
+Whether you share the NYS Domestic and Sexual Violence Hotline number, join one of our Domestic Violence 101 trainings, or wear purple on October 19 for #PurpleThursday, this page is designed to share ways you can be an ally this October and all year long!

 This Month's Highlights

-Here are the highlights for this month's activities:
+Here are the highlights of this month’s activities:

 • Every Tuesday in October: Domestic Violence 101.
 Register today!

-• All October: A social media campaign to help people #StartTheConversation with the survivors in their life
+• All October: A social media campaign to help people #StartTheConversation in all aspects of their life

-OPDV’s 2022 campaign is called Start the Conversation, and it’s aimed at helping New Yorkers raise this critical issue with people in their lives and communities and letting them know what resources are available.
-It can be hard having tough conversations with those you care about, but when you have the right tools you can make a difference.
-Visit OPDV’s online Start the Conversation Toolkit and learn more!
+It can be hard to have the tough conversations with those you care about, but when you have the right tools, you can make a difference.
+Visit OPDV’s online Start the Conversation: Be a Better Ally digital toolkit to learn more!

 Go Purple

-Across the country people will “Go Purple” on October 20 to spread awareness!
+October 19 is #PurpleThursday in recognition of survivors!
 Wear purple, hang purple lights, and make sure to tell others why purple is so important on this day!
+If you post a photo on social media showing off your purple, be sure to tag @NYSOPDV and use the hashtag #DVAM2023.
 All month long keep an eye on the night sky as NYS landmarks are illuminated in purple.

 Share Posters and Flyers